White noise testing for functional time series via functional quantile autocorrelation: Introduction

-The main contributions of this work can be summarized as follows: \begin{itemize} \item We formalize FQA for strictly stationary functional time series in a testing context and investigate its basic statistical properties. \item We construct test statistics based on FQA for testing serial dependence in functional time series, with particular emphasis on an omnibus statistic that, at a fixed lag, aggregates FQA over a grid of probability levels and thresholds. \item We derive the asymptotic distribution of the proposed test statistics under the null hypothesis of serial independence and establish the consistency of the resulting tests under stationarity and ergodicity. \item We investigate the finite-sample performance of the proposed omnibus test through an extensive simulation study, discuss its advantages over alternative procedures, and illustrate its practical usefulness with an application to financial time series data. \end{itemize}
+based on a realization of the functional stochastic process $\{\mathcal{X}_t, t\in\mathbb{Z}\}$, against broad alternatives with serial dependence at one or more lags.
+More specific null hypotheses are given in Section~\ref{sectiontests}.
+In this context, the main contributions can be summarized as follows: \begin{asparaitem} \item We formalize FQA for strictly stationary functional time series in a testing context and investigate its basic statistical properties.
+In contrast to classical autocorrelation-based methods, which focus on second-order structure, FQA is able to capture more general forms of serial dependence by tracking the temporal behavior of quantile-defined excursion sets. \item We construct test statistics based on FQA for testing serial dependence in functional time series, with particular emphasis on an omnibus statistic that, at a fixed lag, aggregates FQA over a grid of probability levels and thresholds. \item We derive the asymptotic distribution of the proposed test statistics under the null hypothesis of serial independence and establish the consistency of the resulting tests under stationarity and ergodicity. \item We investigate the finite-sample performance of the proposed omnibus test through an extensive simulation study, discuss its advantages over alternative procedures, and illustrate its practical usefulness with an application to financial time series data. \end{asparaitem}